 As soon as I saw a photo of Mickey wearing safari gear, I knew I had to get reservations for the Tusker House character breakfast at Disney’s Animal Kingdom at Walt Disney World.

 May contain affiliate links.Find the BEST Walt Disney World deals here.

-But for our day at Disney’s Animal Kingdom, we planned a late breakfast at Tusker House for Donald’s Safari Breakfast Buffet to ensure we’d meet some classic Disney characters in their safari clothes!
+But for our day at Disney’s Animal Kingdom in Orlando, Florida, we planned a late breakfast at Tusker House for Donald’s Safari Breakfast Buffet to ensure we’d meet some classic Disney characters in their safari clothes!